-Main Units

-This function allows the user to select either PPM or mg/l for the dissolved ozone measurement.
+Main Units This function allows the user to select either PPM or mg/l for the chlorine measurement.

 Zero Filter This function forces the reading to zero when reading is below the entered value.
-For example, if the entered value were 0.0020 the display at 0-0019 would indicate 0.000.
-This feature is useful in blanking out zero noise.
+For example, If the entered value were 0.0020 the display at 0.0019 would then indicate the primary display area.

-Main Display This function allows the user to change the measurement in the primary display area.
 The user may select between ozone, sensor temperature, or output current.
 Using this function, the user may choose to put temperature in the main display area and ozone on the secondary, lower line of the display.
 Press ENTER to initiate user entry mode, and the entire value will flash.
 Use the UP arrow key to modify the desired display value.
 Press ENTER to store the new value.